justinnoor/pfhowto/README.md

 sudo pfstat -p
 ```

-There should now be a `pfstat.jpg` in your home directory. *Xorg* is required to view graphical images.
+There should now be a `pfstat.jpg` in your home directory, however, *Xorg* is required to view graphical images.
 Since we have no intention of installing *Xorg*, or even forwarding *X sessions* to our droplet, we will copy the image from the droplet to our remote workstation using `scp`.

 Exit out of the droplet:
 ```command